aspose-zip/Aspose.ZIP-API-References/english/python-net/aspose.zip.saving/encryptionsettings/_index.md

 ## EncryptionSettings class

-Base class for settings for several zip encryption methods.
+Base class for settings for several ZIP encryption methods.

 The EncryptionSettings type exposes the following members:
 ## Properties